 This one’s entirely up to you.
-Whatever works!
+Whatever works best for you.

 If it helps you save money at a faster rate, then by all means create multiple savings accounts.
 As long as the funds are separated from your operating cash, you’re good to go.

 The reason to care about growing your savings is that every dollar you save, and grow, in a separate account buys you time freedom, peace of mind, and/or access to something you value highly down the road.

 - An Emergency Fund provides a cushion when life happens.
 It also helps you to avoid taking on corrosive debt when times get tough, which leads to less stress.

 - A healthy investment account gives you the opportunity to spend more time doing what you love, with the people you love.